-My Home Cash Club is a new system that claims to help you make an easy $500 per day online.
-And apparently, most of the work is done for you, so it only takes you 30 minutes of work each day.
+The My Home Cash Club site claims to help you make $500 per day online.
+And apparently, most of the work is done for you, so it only takes you 30 minutes each day to profit.

-Because what I found is that this “system” is not what it seems at all.
-Instead, it’s really just a way for the people running it, to profit off of you.
+Because that’s not how this system really works.
+Instead, it’s really just a way for the people running the site to profit off of you.
 And in this review, I’ll explain why I say this.

 - The My Home Cash Club site (found at myhomecashclub.com) makes a lot of bold claims about how easy it’ll be to generate $500 per day with the system.
 The site also uses pretends there are limited spots and uses fake testimonials to draw you in.